Elemino/depolitik/README.md

 ## To check progress please go to elemshalit.github.io/depolitik.

-Application enviroment is up and running under deplolitik_dynamic by running 'rails s'
+Application enviroment is build ready under deplolitik_dynamic.

 Any contributions are welcomed.